hakaseh/prep_iamip2_forcing/readme.md

 # Steps

+1. If you are an NCI user, request NCI to download the CMIP6 data you need if they are not available (see https://clef.readthedocs.io/en/latest/gettingstarted.html).
 1. `bash link.sh` to create symbolic links in `raw` for data that are already available on your server (e.g. NCI for Australians).
-1. `bash wget.sh` to download data to `raw` that are not available your server.
+1. If you are NOT an NCI user, `bash wget.sh` to download data to `raw` that are not available your server.
+If you are an NCI user, it is recommended to request NCI to download the necessary data centrally (see the very first step above).
 1. `bash split.sh` to concatenate the raw files and then split into years (one file for one year of data).
 1. `bash remap.sh` to remap.
 1. `bash deflate.sh` to compress the output.